-Luxury, for instance, can be accomplished with a double vanity and even a roomy tub, whereas convenience can be exemplified with easy-to-clean tiles and enough shelving for a collection of products.
+Luxury, for instance, can be accomplished with a double-vanity and even a roomy tub.
+In contrast, convenience can be exemplified with easy-to-clean tiles and enough shelving for a collection of products.
 Once these two must-haves are met, then a mix of timeless and colorful touches complete the look of a modern bathroom.

 Another clear sign of a modern bathroom is sleek black and gold accents, and this one from Studio McGee nails it.
 The beige double vanities add some texture to the look, but those two shades are what stand out.

 Penny tiles are yet another traditional aspect of a bathroom, but they are given a modern twist in this example from GRT Architects because of their unexpected colors and fun design.
-For the most part, modern bathrooms are sleek with impactful but straightforward twists, and the zigzag pattern of the floor-to-ceiling tiles are just that.
+For the most part, modern bathrooms are sleek with impactful but straightforward twists, and the zigzag pattern of the floor-to-ceiling tiles is just that.

 A modern bathroom has more than enough storage to retain its ultra-clean appearance, and this bathroom from Elizabeth Roberts fits the bill.
 As you've likely already noticed, sconces are also widely used in today's bathrooms.
-Here, detailed design on this sconce matches the colors in the nearby runner.
+Here, the detailed design on this sconce matches the colors in the nearby runner.

-By now you've learned that black accents, bold floor tiles, clean finishes, and color are all details of a modern bathroom.
+By now, you've probably learned that black accents, bold floor tiles, clean finishes, and color are all details of a modern bathroom.
 And this one, which is also from Elizabeth Roberts, encapsulates that checklist.
 The pink vanity is an irresistible touch, and the rounded mirrors add to its overall soft, approachable look.